How to Help Hurricane Victims Recover and Rebuild

 Donate your time

 If you’re near the affected area and want to help firsthand with relief and rebuilding efforts, there are numerous reputable organizations you can partner with.
 Nonprofits like Habitat for Humanity work to provide safe and reliable shelter for victims, while organizations like Airbnb sometimes offer a special way for hosts near an affected area to open their homes to those in need.
-If you need help finding charities to work with, take a look at our blog post “How to Find Charities Near me?”
+If you want to find charities to work with, take a look at our blog post “How to Find Charities Near me?”

 After a hurricane strikes, it’s crucial for communities to receive financial assistance right away.
 While the government offers grants and other financial assistance to individuals and small businesses, the application process is typically quite long and grants can be competitive.
 Everyone from small business owners to individuals have turned to crowdfunding to receive hurricane relief donations right away.

-Starting a fundraiser on GoFundMe takes just a few minutes, and our platform makes it simple to share your fundraiser with everyone you know.
+Starting a fundraiser on GoFundMe takes just a few minutes, and our platform makes it simple to share your fundraiser with everyone you know on social media.
 Our free fundraising platform means you can keep more of the donations you receive, so you can help more people who need it most.

 Here are a few of our favorite fundraising ideas:

-- Start a hurricane relief fundraiser for someone in the community who was affected.
+- Start a relief fundraiser for someone in the community who was affected.

 - Fundraise to help a business rebuild.